aldaris/opensso/extensions/authnicrp/README.txt

     $ ssoadm create-svc -u amadmin -f password -X amUser.xml

-4 - Modify the LDAP schema to incorporate the authnicrp.ldif file.
-There are
+4 - Modify the LDAP schema to incorporate the authnicrp.ldif attributes and
-    multiple ways of doing it.
-Personaly, I have used Apache Directory Studio.
+    objectclass.
+There are multiple ways of doing it.
+    Personaly, I use Apache Directory Studio.
+    Another way is to modify the 99-user.ldif file manually to insert the authnicrp's schema extension under <OPENSSO_INSTALL_DIR>/opends/config/schema.

 5 - Add the Information Card object class and attributes to the realm's data
     store.